ibm-cloud-docs/vpc/security-groups-configure.md

 For more information on setting up security groups by using the CLI, see [Security groups](https://cloud.ibm.com/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#security-groups-cli-ref){: external}.

-## Setting up the security groups for your resource by using the API
+## Setting up the security groups for your resource with the API
 {: #sg-using-api}
 {: api}